Samuel John Atlee: Political career

-When Atlee returned home, the Pennsylvania Assembly named him as a delegate to the Continental Congress.
+When Atlee returned home, the Pennsylvania General Assembly named him as a delegate to the Continental Congress.
 He served there until 1782.
 In 1782, Lancaster County sent Atlee to the Pennsylvania Assembly.
 In 1783, he became a charter member in the Pennsylvania branch of the Society of the Cincinnati, and was named the County executive for Lancaster County.
-In 1784 he served on the commission negotiating Indian treaties that acquired most of the remaining Native American lands in Pennsylvania.
+In 1784, he served on the commission negotiating Indian treaties that acquired most of the remaining Native American lands in Pennsylvania.

 Atlee was returned to the state assembly in 1785 and 1786.
 He died on November 25, 1786, while attending a meeting of the legislature in Philadelphia, and is buried in the Christ Church Burial Ground there.

 The reconstructed Old Stone House that he defended in the battle of Brooklyn located at the corner of Fourth Avenue and Third Street, it was moved a few feet during its reconstruction and is at a higher grade level.
 It is in Byrne Park, and is open to the public on a limited basis.